MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### Overview to try out the diagnostics notifications

 1. Unlock your device and wear it
-1. Press the button combination
+1. Press the **Power** and **Volume down** button combination to gather [Offline Diagnostics](hololens-diagnostic-logs.md#offline-diagnostics)
-1. View the toast notifications for when your device starts and finishes collecting logs
+1. View the toast notifications and hear audio cues for when your device starts and finishes collecting logs

 ### Low storage log collection improvements